kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 	- Still on that ; Learned that once one secures a job, especially one that picks his interest and demands time, effort and careful attention, he stops hunting. ```Just realized this also applies to romance```, lol.

 ### 🏆 <b>3 Wins and/or Achievements</b>
-1. "Lookk good, do good, be good" ; The looking part is one I have access to, in the sense that I have seen myself dressing up for a flower-delivery gig I was assigned over the weekend and was reminded of how much planning and organizing I have invested in my appearance.
+1. "Look good, do good, be good" ; The looking part is one I have access to, in the sense that I have seen myself dressing up for a flower-delivery gig I was assigned over the weekend and was reminded of how much planning and organizing I have invested in my appearance.
 2. 8 weeks, basically 2 months of having 2.4M handled week in and week out.
-I used to pray for days like this, gotta be grateful, humbled and focus-prone due for this, AlhamduliAllah.
+I used to pray for days like this, gotta be grateful, humbled and focus-prone for this, AlhamduliAllah.
-3. I was engage in a 60 minutes+ exchange of ideas over the weekend and saw myself "listen to a brother hard enough so as to incite him to share knowledge I needed to be made aware of".
+3. I was engaged in a 60 minutes+ exchange of ideas over the weekend and saw myself "listen to a brother hard enough so as to incite him to share knowledge I needed to be made aware of".
 Active listening, a tool in my Social skills toolkit.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
 1. **Failure:** Lies and deception.<br />